adefrutoscasado/react-widget/README.md

 }
 ```

-This provides a boolean that is automatically updated in fucntion of the size of the screen.
-Also, the query media that defines the device could be easily cahnges without the need of recompiling:
+This provides a boolean that is automatically updated in function of the size of the screen.
+Also, the query media that defines the device could be easily changed without the need of recompiling:

 ```ts
 export const mobileMedia = window.mobileMediaQuery | 'only screen and (max-device-width : 480px)'